Superagüi lion tamarin: Behavior

 The black-faced lion tamarin is an arboreal species and primarily eats small fruits and invertebrates such as insect, spiders and snails.
 They are also known to drink nectar, eat the young leaves of bromeliads and consume mushrooms.
 They are thought to supplement parts of their diet with mushrooms during the dry season.

 The black-faced lion tamarin lives in extended family groups with 2-8 members.
 Within these families there is normally only one breeding female per season.
 Births typically occur from September to March and females normally give birth to twins.
 Social interaction is a key component in maintaining a reproductive system such as this.
 Grooming is the most common form of affiliative behavior seen by the species specifically between the breeding pair.

 Conservation

 Threats

 The black-faced lion tamarin has such a specific habitat preference and low population (400 individuals in total, of which approximately half are mature) that habitat loss is the greatest threat to the species.
-Agriculture, development, fragmentation and extraction of heart-of-palm are the leading causes for their habitat loss.
+Agriculture, development, fragmentation and extraction of heart-of-palm are the major causes for their habitat loss.
 It is also threatened from the illegal pet trade, hunting, increased tourism and inbreeding depression.